 All pesticides and herbicides used by licensed applicators (such as crop dusters, landscape maintenance professionals, and structural control businesses) are reported and sales of "restricted" chemicals are also reported by distributors.
 The Department of Pesticide Registration determines whether a pesticide/herbicide is classed as restricted based on its potential hazard to humans, animals, crops, or the environment in general.
 The County Agricultural Commissioner enforces related laws and regulations within the county, issues Restricted Materials Permits, and collects the use data which is then reported to the DPR.
 In addition, both City and SLVWD's Integrated Pest Management (IPM) policies guide pesticide and herbicide use on their lands.
-Using a limited data set, the RWQCB has listed the San Lorenzo River under CWA Section 303d for a suite of pesticides and prepared a TMDL in 2014 for chlorpyrifos on Zayante Creek and the San Lorenzo River below Felton which attributed allocations of chlorpyrifos to urban stormwater and irrigated agriculture.
-However, given the banning of chlropyrifos and low concentrations in sampling results, it appears that use of chlropyrifos has diminished significantly and the TMDL is being met.
+Using a limited data set, the RWQCB has listed the San Lorenzo River under CWA Section 303d for a suite of pesticides and prepared a TMDL in 2014 for chlorpyrifos on Zayante Creek and the San Lorenzo River below Felton which attributed allocations of chlorpyrifos and low concentrations in sampling results, it appears that use of chlorpyrifos has diminished significantly and the TMDL is being met.